JustSxm/JustSxm/README.md

 - 👋 Hi, I’m @JustSxm
-- 👀 I’m interested in music
+- 👀 I love music
-- 🌱 I’m currently learning how to live
 - 💞️ I’m looking to collaborate on discord projects
-- 📫 How to reach me : Sam#5845
+- 📫 How to reach me : Sxm#6666